georgeus19/klofan-docs/website/docs/concepts/design/architecture.md

 Perhaps the simplest architecture is to group the main components in a single container and have only one store for all kinds of data.
-The architecture in groups Catalog, Analyzers and Recommenders into a single container named Catalog whose main function is to let administrators upload datasets for analysis and provide recommendations for Editor.
+The architecture in the picture below groups Catalog, Analyzers and Recommenders into a single container named Catalog whose main function is to let administrators upload datasets for analysis and provide recommendations for Editor.
 Any data used by Catalog is stored in a RDF triplestore.